Return of the Mack (album): Background

 The album was released on through his own record label, Mack Life Records.
 The album was largely self-produced by Morrison, and was recorded over a two-year period.
 The album's release was preceded by the release of three singles.

 Release and promotion

 At the 1997 Brit Awards held on 24 February 1997, he performed "Return of the Mack".

 Singles

 The debut song "Crazy" became a top 20 hit in the UK.
 It was later featured in the 1997 film Speed 2: Cruise Control and appeared on the film's soundtrack album.
 The second single was "Let's Get Down".

 Critical reception

 Return of the Mack received mixed reviews from music critics.
 Entertainment Weekly writer Matt Diehl wrote "its title, "Return of the Mack" sounds like another rap tale of gangsta paradise; instead, Mark Morrison comes off more like a funked-up Seal, promising revenge to a deceitful lover in a warbly croon."
-He goes onto add, "the end result is an odd but infectious new-jack-swing variation on Hey Joe, buoyed by bubbly beats and the insistent title refrain."
+He goes on to add, "the end result is an odd but infectious new-jack-swing variation on Hey Joe, buoyed by bubbly beats and the insistent title refrain."